webplatform/docs-wpd/Community/Meetings/General/2014/index.md

 ---
-title: Notes from meetings that happened in 2014
+title: 'Notes from meetings that happened in 2014'
 uri: 'WPD:Community/Meetings/General/2014'

 ---